Skip to content

 Option 2: Content Blocks

 Braze Content Blocks are reusable blocks of content.
-When a block is changed, everywhere that references that block changes.
-For example, an email header or footer used in all emails or to house translations.
+When a block is changed, all references to that block changes.
+For example, updates to an email header or footer will be reflected in all emails or to house translations.
 These blocks can also be created and updated using the REST API, and users can programmatically upload translations.

 Content Blocks can also be utilized as a translation management process where content that requires translation is housed within a Content Block, fetched, translated, and then updated: